ibm-cloud-docs/openshift/openshift_cluster_plan_network.md

 <p>
 <figure>
  <img src="images/cs_clusters_planning_calico.png" alt="Architecture image for a cluster that uses edge nodes and Calico network policies for secure public access"/>
- <figcaption>Architecture for a cluster that uses edge nodes and Calico network policies for secure public access</figcaption>
+ <figcaption>Network setup for a cluster that uses edge nodes and Calico network policies for secure public access</figcaption>
 </figure>
 </p>